lauravandyke/landis_dashboard/README.md

 To run the project on your local machine:

-Clone the repository: `git clone https://github.com/lauravandyke/landis_dashboard.git` and cd into it
+Clone the repository: `git clone https://github.com/lauravandyke/landis_dashboard.git` and cd into it.

 Run `npm install` to download project dependencies.